Sanket00900/0-100-Bootcamp-Assignments/week-5/business-card/README.md

-# this is the basic business-card-gallyery app, which is the solution of week5 assignments !
+# Basic business-card-gallyery app :  (solution of week5 assignments !)

 ### the app seeded with the sample data [sampleData.json](./src/sampleData.json)